ozkavosh/proyecto-vecindario/README.md

   npm start
 ```

 ## Deployment

 At the moment the project is deployed [here](https://proyecto-vecindario.vercel.app/).

-*Note the project is at an early stage and it could change for the final build.*
+_Note the project is currently at an early stage and it is constantly undergoing changes._

 ## Feedback

 If you have any feedback, suggestion or ideas for the future of this project, please reach out to any of the authors.

 ## Authors